vpvidhyalakshmi/Disease_Prediction/README.md

 **Usage**

-Feel free to explore my project and use the code as a reference for your data modelling endeavors Please provide appropriate credit if you find my work helpful.
+Feel free to explore my project and use the code as a reference for your data modelling endeavors.
+Please provide appropriate credit if you find my work helpful.

 **License**